changjian-github/PISTS-for-OpM/README.md

 1. "preprocessing.py" is to transform original dataset from ".txt" files to ".csv" files.
 2. "run.bat" is to test a single instance on a local machine (Windows only).
 3. "write_test_pbs.py" is to write job submission to a PBS cluster.
+4. "result-info.json" stores the solutions and objectives obtained from this method.